18F/guides/docs/replatforming.md

 The content for all of the guides is in the `content` folder, which is organized with subfolders for each guide.
 For example all of the content for the De-risking guide should be placed in `content/derisking/`.

 ## Guide titles and subdirectories
-The `_data/title_roots.yaml` file is used to set the title for each guide (i.e. what appears after the 18F logo in the header).
-In addition it defines the URL “subdirectory” that will be the “root” or homepage for the guide.
+The `_data/titles_roots.yaml` file is used to set the title for each guide (i.e. what appears after the 18F logo in the header).
+In addition it defines the name of the URL “subdirectory” that will be the “root” or homepage for the guide.
 A guide’s tag is used as a key which maps to the title and root.
-This is used to set the title, header, and homepage navigation for each guide.
+This tag is referenced to set the title, header, and primary navigation for each guide.

 _Example:_
 ```